 The Group continues to be committed to operating its business in an environmentally responsible way, and in compliance with relevant laws and regulations.
 The Group recognises that businesses have a critical role to play in the transition to a low-carbon future and is continuing to develop its own plan for this transition and to make other changes that will have positive impacts on the environment.
-In accordance with streamlined energy and carbon reporting requirements, during the period ended 31 December 2023, additional usage disclosure was not required as a result of the Company and its subsidiaries all being below the size criteria for reporting.
+In accordance with streamlined energy and carbon reporting requirements, the director's report includes greenhouse gas emissions and energy consumption for the year ended 31 December 2024, being the first year a subsidiary met the size criteria for reporting.